kubevela/kubevela.github.io/docs/end-user/components/more.md

 ### List

-By default, the commands will list capabilities from [default registry](https://registry.kubevela.net) maintained by KubeVela.
+By default, the following command lists capabilities from [the default registry](https://registry.kubevela.net) maintained by KubeVela.

 ```shell
 $ vela comp --discover